frctl/fractal-docs/docs/guide/components/configuration-reference.md

 ### preview

-The default preview layout (specified by its ~@TODOLINK @naming#referencing-other-items', 'handle') }} that child components should when being rendered as a preview.
-See the ~@TODOLINK @preview-layouts', 'preview layouts') }} documentation for more details.
+The default preview layout (specified by its [handle](../core-concepts/naming.html#referencing-other-items) that child components should when being rendered as a preview.
+See the [preview layouts](./preview-layouts.html) documentation for more details.

 ```yaml
 preview: '@my-special-layout'